yuki-yano/fzf-preview.vim/README.md

 " If this value is not 0, disable mru and mrw let g:fzf_preview_disable_mru = 0

+" Limit of the number of files to be saved by mru let g:fzf_preview_mru_limit = 1000

 " Commands used for current file lines let g:fzf_preview_lines_command = 'cat -n'                                " Not Installed bat " let g:fzf_preview_lines_command = 'bat --color=always --plain --number' " Installed bat